-Cattleya orchids, also known as corsage orchids, are among the most popular and highly prized orchid species.
+Cattleya orchid also known as corsage orchids, are among the most popular and highly prized orchid species.
 They are native to tropical regions of Central and South America and are renowned for their stunning and fragrant blooms.
 Cattleya orchids have been extensively hybridized, resulting in a wide array of colors, shapes, and sizes.

 One of the defining characteristics of Cattleya orchids is their large and showy flowers.
 The blooms are usually round and symmetrical, with varying sizes ranging from 2 to 8 inches (5 to 20 cm) in diameter.
 They often have broad, waxy petals and sepals, with a contrasting lip or labellum that may exhibit intricate patterns and vibrant colors.
 Cattleya orchids come in an extensive range of hues, including shades of white, pink, purple, yellow, and red, with numerous combinations and gradients in between.